(755 ILCS 40/65)

 with a cardiopulmonary resuscitation (CPR) or life-sustaining treatment order, Department of Public Health Uniform POLST form, or a previous version of the uniform form made in accordance with this Act is not,

 as a result of that compliance, subject to any criminal or civil liability,

 except for willful and wanton misconduct, and

 may not be found to have committed an act of unprofessional conduct.

-(e) Nothing in this Section or this Amendatory Act of the 94th General Assembly shall be construed to affect the ability of a physician to make a do-not-resuscitate order.
+(e) Nothing in this Section or this amendatory Act of the 94th General Assembly or this amendatory Act of the 98th General Assembly shall be construed to affect the ability of a physician or other practitioner to make a do-not-resuscitate order.